oetia/ocean-pca/README.md

 ## PCA

-### Hypothesis: The 5-dimensional OCEAN data set can be represented in 3 dimensions visualized by 27 clusters of points in a 3x3x3 cube.
+"Hypothesis: The 5-dimensional OCEAN data set can be represented in 3 dimensions visualized by 27 clusters of points in a 3x3x3 cube."

+¯\\\_(ツ)\_/¯

 <iframe src="images/pca.html" width="100%" height="500px" frameBorder=0></iframe>